na-na-hi/renget/archive/CharacterProvider-Prompting.md

 !!! info
 	✅
-	Descriptions in the next reply must only concentrate on poses.
+	Descriptions in the next reply must only focus on poses.

 	Character personalities in the next reply must be portrayed faithfully to their established descriptions.